Rikki Fulton: Early life

 The youngest of three brothers, Robert Kerr Fulton was born into a non-theatrical family at 46 Appin Road, Dennistoun, Glasgow.
 Fulton's mother, who was 40 at the time of his birth, developed severe postnatal depression.
 Due to this, Fulton grew up a "solitary child" and developed a "voracious reading habit" throughout his childhood.
 His father was a master locksmith who changed trades, purchasing a newsagent and stationery shop at 28 Roebank Street, Dennistoun.
 At the age of three, Fulton and his family moved to Riddrie, another district of Glasgow.
 There he attended the local primary school but later returned to Dennistoun for his secondary education at Whitehill Secondary School.

 Fulton completed his education in 1939 and decided to start in the acting profession after a backstage visit at the Glasgow Pavilion Theatre.
 In 1941, aged 17, Fulton joined the Royal Navy.
-The following year he was posted to HMS Ibis, but that November the sloop was sunk in the Bay of Algiers.
+The following year he was posted to HMS Ibis, but that November the ship was sunk in the Bay of Algiers.
 Fulton spent five hours in the water before being rescued.
 He later joined the Coastal Forces for D-Day, travelling back and forth between Gosport and Arromanches with vital supplies.
 In 1945, four years after signing up, Fulton was invalided out of the Navy due to blackouts, leaving with the rank of sub-lieutenant.